Afrikaans singer Patricia Lewis raves about son's gf from childhood

 Patricia Lewis happily sang the praises of her son's girlfriend.
 Many people were touched by the touching words that iconic Afrikaans pop star Patricia Lewis shared.

-In a post on Facebook, Patricia Lewis shared a video compilation of her son Max and his girlfriend accompanid with her song Xanadu.
-In the caption she detailed that her son was in love with a girl that he met in his childhood, Brigitte.
+In a post on Facebook, Patricia Lewis shared a video compilation of her son Max and his girlfriend, accompanied by her song Xanadu.
+In the caption, she detailed that her son is in love with a girl whom he met in his childhood, Brigitte.
 Patricia says her son met his now-girlfriend when they were 12 years old while in Indonesia for a maths olympiad.
-He kept in contact with her until they became a couple in 2024, after knowing each other for nine years.
+He kept in contact with her until they became a couple in 2024 after knowing each other for nine years.

 She thanked her son's girlfriend for "bringing our Max literally back to life!" and she gushed over how much she loves them.
 Brigitte also impressed Patricia Lewis as a hardworking young actress who is making a name for herself in Johannesburg.
 Patricia said: